halbgut/meteor-altboiler/README.md

 **config** - `Object`: An object holding configuration options.
 They will be merged with the current configuration.
 When properties already exist, the temp one will be used.
 [Check the **configuration-section** for more info](#configuration)

 This function sets temporary configuration options.
 The object passed to this function is used to render the boilerplate once and is emptied after that.
+It's saved inside `altboiler.tmpConf`.
 You might also want to use different loading screens for different routes.
 That's what `altboiler.set` is for.
 Here's a minimal example using `iron:router`:

 `server/routes.js`
 ```js